SwiftRex/SwiftRex/README.md

 # Introduction

-SwiftRex is a framework that combines event-sourcing pattern and reactive programming, providing a central state Store of which your ViewControllers can observe and react to, as well as dispatching events coming from the user interaction.
+SwiftRex is a framework that combines [event-sourcing pattern](https://docs.microsoft.com/en-us/azure/architecture/patterns/event-sourcing) and reactive programming ([RxSwift](https://github.com/ReactiveX/RxSwift)), providing a central state Store of which your ViewControllers can observe and react to, as well as dispatching events coming from the user interaction.

-This pattern is also known as "Unidirectional Dataflow" or "Redux".
+This pattern is also known as "Unidirectional Dataflow" or ["Redux"](https://redux.js.org/basics/data-flow).

 # Goals

-Several architectures and design patterns for mobile development nowadays propose to solve specific issues related to Single Responsibility Principle (such as Massive ViewControllers), or improve testability and dependency management.
-Other common challenges for mobile developers such as handling state or dealing properly with UIKit life cycle and ownership are less explored but can be equally harmful for an app.
+Several architectures and design patterns for mobile development nowadays propose to solve specific issues related to [Single Responsibility Principle](https://www.youtube.com/watch?v=Gt0M_OHKhQE) (such as Massive ViewControllers), or improve testability and dependency management.
+Other common challenges for mobile developers such as handling state, race conditions, thread-safety or dealing properly with UIKit life cycle and ownership are less explored but can be equally harmful for an app.

 Managing all of these problems may sound like an impossible task that would require lots of patterns and really complex test scenarios.
 After all, how to to reproduce a rare but critical error that happens only with some of your users but never in developers' equipment?
 This can be frustrating and most of us has probably faced such problems from time to time.